marclove/pythreads/README.md

 ## Environment Variables

-You must make the following environment variables available:
+You will need to create an app in the [developer console](https://developers.facebook.com/docs/development/create-an-app/threads-use-case) which has the Threads Use Case enabled and add the the following variables to your environment.
+The redirect URI needs to be the URL in your application where you call the `complete_authorization` method.

 ```
 THREADS_REDIRECT_URI=